SURFnet/Stepup-Metadata/README.md

 1. getJSONConnections
 2. convertJSONToXML

-They can be run separately as long as the input JSON file is available for the conversion program.
+They can be run separately as long as the input JSON file OR the resource registry API are available for each program.

 ## Functionning: